 - Scans for and engages the enemy.

 - Communicates needs to pilot.
-If the gunner needs the aircraft oriented in a specific direction, or flying at a given height, et cetera, they communicate this to the pilot so that the pilot can fly the aircraft to best accommodate him.
+If the gunner needs the aircraft oriented in a specific direction, or flying at a given height, et cetera, they communicate this to the pilot so that the pilot can fly the aircraft to best accommodate them.

 - Communicates with ground forces as required, particularly when the pilot must concentrate on flying and a copilot is not present.